 Assignments to expect:

-- One discussion question on the impact of music in movies
+- One discussion question on the sound of Non-Western music

-- One module project of Broadway music & film score music listening
+- One module project of Non-Western music listening

 - One module multiple choice test